kronostechnologies/account-service-sdk-php/docs/Api/SessionApi.md

 > \Equisoft\SDK\AccountService\Model\Session revertIdentity($uuid)

-Revert an impersonated session to the context of the \"admin\" user who initiated the impersontation.
+Revert an impersonated session to the context of the \"admin\" user who initiated the impersonation.

 ### Example